Soil erosion: Rainfall and surface runoff

-Rainfall, and the surface runoff which may result from rainfall, produces four main types of soil erosion: splash erosion, sheet erosion, rill erosion, and gully erosion.
+If the soil is saturated, or if the rainfall rate is greater than the rate at which water can infiltrate into the soil, surface runoff occurs.
+If the runoff has sufficient flow energy, it will transport loosened soil particles (sediment) down the slope.
+Rainfall, and the surface runoff which may result from rainfall, produce four main types of soil erosion: splash erosion, sheet erosion, rill erosion, and gully erosion.
 Splash erosion is generally seen as the first and least severe stage in the soil erosion process, which is followed by sheet erosion, then rill erosion and finally gully erosion (the most severe of the four).

 In splash erosion, the impact of a falling raindrop creates a small crater in the soil, ejecting soil particles.
-The distance these soil particles travel can be as much as 0.6 m (two feet) vertically and 1.5 m (five feet) horizontally on level ground.
+The distance the ejected soil particles travel can be as much as 0.6 m (two feet) vertically and 1.5 m (five feet) horizontally on level ground and in the absence of wind.

-If the soil is saturated, or if the rainfall rate is greater than the rate at which water can infiltrate into the soil, surface runoff occurs.
-If the runoff has sufficient flow energy, it will transport loosened soil particles (sediment) down the slope.
 Sheet erosion is the transport of loosened soil particles by overland flow.